"""Graph Attention Network v2 (GATv2) layer implementation."""

 row, col = edge_index[0], edge_index[1]

-# Get source and target features for edges
+# Get source features for edges

 x_i = x_r[col] # [num_edges, heads, out_features]